Ruth Lyons (broadcaster): Johnny Lyons

 During Lyons's school years, her family moved five times.
 A move just after Lyons's high school graduation brought them to Cincinnati's Tusculum Avenue where the Lyons family also lived.
 Johnny Lyons was charming and handsome enough to be described as "the heart-throb of Tusculum Avenue".
 They became a couple not long after the Reeves family had moved into the neighborhood.
-After an eight-year courtship, they were married in 1932.
+After an eight-year courtship, they were married on August 6, 1932.

 After the couple had been married two years, the insurance agency Johnny worked for decided to close its Cincinnati office.
 He was offered a promotion to insurance underwriter and an opportunity to relocate to the company's Cleveland office.
 He expected that his wife would leave WKRC to join him in Cleveland.
 Lyons did not want to leave her radio work and believed she had obligations to her parents that would keep her in Cincinnati.
 She moved back into her parents' home while Johnny moved to his new job in Cleveland.

 The couple kept their marriage going for some years with weekend visits, but they eventually grew apart.
 Lyons became a very popular radio personality in Cincinnati while Johnny was later transferred to New York and Chicago.
 Lyons filed for divorce in April 1939; she did not do so until after the death of her mother in 1938 because she said her mother did not "consider divorced women respectable".
 Her husband was now working in Milwaukee and did not contest the divorce.